 Participation in this study likely will have no direct benefit to volunteers other than access to screening for RTIs/STIs and appropriate referral if RTIs/STIs are diagnosed.
 Participants will also have access to screening for HIV and appropriate referral if HIV is diagnosed.
 Some volunteers may have the opportunity to access expedient treatment and decreased morbidity due to early diagnosis of syphilis.
 Pregnancy testing may offer the opportunity for early detection of pregnancy with expedient referral for pregnancy management.
-Pap smear may offer the opportunity for early detection of a cervical and/or vaginal abnormality with expedient referral if an abnormality is detected.
+Pap smear may offer the opportunity for early detected.
 Lastly, the participant may appreciate the opportunity to contribute to the body of knowledge in the field of microbicide research.